Arbeidskar/Nvim/README.md

-Config for Neovim with the bare minimum of basic plugins
+Config (Lua) for Neovim with the bare minimum of basic plugins

 Plugins: {